SESYNC-ci/online-data-lesson/docs/_slides/tiers.md

 ## Acquiring Online Data

 Data is available on the web in many different forms.
 How difficult is it to acquire that data to run analyses?
-It depends which approach the data source require.
-There are three main approaches:
+It depends which of three approaches the data source requires:

+- Web scraping
+- Web service or API
+- API wrapper

 ===

-## Scraping 🙁
+## Web Scraping 🙁

 If a web browser can read HTML and JavaScript and display a human readable page, why can't you write a program (a "bot") to read HTML and JavaScript and store the